thalesgomest/my-wallet-back/README.md

 ## Project Description
-<p align="justify">This project is the front-end of my first project fullstack.
+<p align="justify">This project is the back-end of my first project fullstack.
 MyWallet is a simple finance app, where you can register yours financial incomings and outgoings daily,
 and see your balance.
 All datas are editable and they can be deleted too</p>

 ## Status